kowainik/kowainik.github.io/posts/2018-09-09-dhall-to-hlint.md

 * __Relude specific rules__

-  We also would like to help to make the code more performant and pleasant to write.
-We have some functions with improved performance comparing to the `base` analogues.
-For example, with the following rule you can perform much faster nubbing:
+  We also would like to encourage people to make the code more efficient and clear.
+In `relude` we introduced some functions with the improved performance comparing to the `base` analogues.
+For instance, with the following rule, you can perform much faster nubbing:

   ```yaml
   - warn: